PhilipYip1988/python-tutorials/004_python_fundamental_datatypes/readme.md

 'hello'
 ```

-When text is not enclosed in quotations Python looks for an inbuilt object name, or an object that ha been assigned by the user.
+When text is not enclosed in quotations Python looks for an inbuilt object name, or an object that has been assigned by the user.

 ```
 hello